 If you ask computer users about the anti-spyware software that they have installed to protect their system they will most likely name Spybot Search and Destroy or Ad-Aware.
 Those are the most commonly used anti-spyware programs.
-Some would probably name Windows Defender from Microsoft or Spyware Terminator or some commercial products.
+Some may name Windows Defender from Microsoft or Spyware Terminator or some commercial products instead.

 Malewarebytes Anti-Malware is a software currently in Beta that has an easy to use interface.
-Users can either quick scan their computer which scans only the hard drive of the operating system and Registry or fully scan their system with the choice of selecting the hard drives that should be scanned.
+Users can either quick scan their computer which scans only the hard drive of the operating system and Registry, or run a full scan of their system with the choice of selecting the hard drives that they want included in the scan.

 The quick scan finished on my main Windows XP partition in under 3 minutes while the full scan of all of my hard drives took completed in roughly 30 minutes.
 Neither scan did find any malware on my computer and I personally find it hard to judge the effectiveness of Anti-Malware.